 The climate in Lake County is characterized by cool wet winters and hot dry summers.
-Most recently, Lake County experienced "extreme drought" in 2020-21 and previously in 2014-16.
+Most recently, Lake County experienced "extreme drought" in 2020-22 and previously in 2014-16.

-County officials note that taking action in response to tree mortality has become an urgent and critical priority all over Lake County.
-In response, the Lake County Community Risk Reduction Authority (RRA) has formed a Tree Mortality Task Force to assist in addressing these issues.
+County officials note that taking action in response to tree mortality has become an urgent and critical priority all over Lake County and declared a local emergency in May 2022 for pervasive tree mortality.
+In response, the Lake County Community Risk Reduction Authority (RRA) has formed a Tree Mortality & Forest Health Task Force to assist in addressing these issues.